MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-security-filter-objects/retrieve-a-security-filter-definition.md

 :::tip

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of `GET /api/model/securityFilters/{securityFilterId}` to create a new security filter or update the security filter's definition, it is recommended to associate all requests to one changeset.

 :::